rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   and then recheck them, to be sure that you understand what all the
 >   conditions are and that you did not misinterpret what you did. [^Feynman1998p17]

--   TODO: model of science taught in high schools---form a hypothesis etc.
+-   TODO: model of science taught in high schools---form a hypothesis, etc.

 [^Feynman1998p15]: @Feynman_1998_The_Meaning_of_It_All\, p.
 15--16.
 [^Feynman1998p17]: @Feynman_1998_The_Meaning_of_It_All\, p.
 17.